Types of Sports Bets

 Moneyline wagers are the most straightforward bets you can make.
 Each and every time, you're looking to predict the winner of a given competition, be it an individual game or field-wide achievement, such as a division, conference or championship.

-Every moneyline is split up into two parties: The favorite and the underdog.
-The favorite is represented with a plus sign in front of their odds, and these lines tell you how much you must bet in order to profit $100.
-On the flip side, underdogs have a minus symbol beside their odds, which lets you know how much of a profit you'll make for every $100 you invest.
+Every moneyline is split into two sides: the favorite and the underdog.
+The favorite is shown with a minus (−) sign in front of their odds, which tells you how much you must risk in order to profit $100.
+The underdog is shown with a plus (+) sign, which shows how much profit you’ll make for every $100 wagered.

 What is a Point Spread Bet?